Particular/docs.particular.net/nservicebus/messaging/headers.md

 ## Error forwarding headers

 When a message is handled by [recoverability](/nservicebus/recoverability/), it will have the following extra headers added to the existing headers.
-If retries occurred, then those messages will be included with the exception of `NServiceBus.Retries`, which is removed.
+If retries occurred, then those messages will be included except for `NServiceBus.Retries`, which is removed.

 ### NServiceBus.ExceptionInfo.ExceptionType